 - 3.9 An additional recent European Court of Justice Judgment in 2018 (Case C-323/17) clarified that the need to carefully explain actions taken at each HRA stage, particularly at the screening for likely significant effects stage.
 The Judgment is a timely reminder of the need for clear distinction between the stages of HRA, and good practice in recognising the function of each.
 The screening for likely significant effects stage should function as a screening or checking stage, to determine whether further assessment is required.
-Assessing the nature and extent of potential impacts on European site interest features, and the robustness of mitigation options, should be done at the appropriate assessment stage. - 3.10 Table 3 below records the conclusions drawn and recommendations made on a policy by policy check for likely significant effects of the Suffolk Coastal District Local Plan at First Draft stage.
+Assessing the nature and extent of potential impacts on European site interest features, and the robustness of mitigation options, should be done at the appropriate assessment stage. - 3.10 Table 3 below records the conclusions drawn and recommendations made on a policy by policy check for likely significant effects of the Suffolk Coastal District Local Plan at both First Draft and Final Draft Local Plan stages.
 Potential risks are highlighted.
-For a number of policies, particularly those related to site allocations, the screening has identified a likely significant effect.
+For a number of policies, particularly those related to site allocations, the screening at First Draft Local plan stage identified likely significant effects.
 These can be categorised as follows: - For policies that do not set a quantum of development or specific locations, the potential for significant effects relates to the possibility of development coming forward in a particular location or with particular characteristics.
 In such instances, the risks may be simply avoided with straightforward clarifications, which remove any uncertainty.
 The recommendations add text to the policy to explain how the policy should be implemented to prevent adverse effects.
 This does not exclude the need for project level HRA but enables a conclusion of no likely significant effects at the plan level, because the identified risks to European sites have been removed.
 Project level HRA provides a means of checking for any further risks unforeseen at the plan level, and for developing project specific mitigation measures in greater detail within a project level appropriate assessment. - For policies that do set a quantum of development or specific locations, the risks are primarily related to recreation pressure, but there are also potential impact pathways relating to urbanisation effects, water and air quality.
-The further detailed assessment of these impact pathways is discussed in more detail in the appropriate assessment chapter. - 3.11 The screening table below provides a record of screening of the entire plan at First Draft stage.
-The screening table considers all policies individually, apart from site allocations, which are considered collectively on the basis of distance, apart from those where their close proximity or other concerns highlight a potential risk to European sites.
+The further detailed assessment of these impact pathways is discussed in more detail in the appropriate assessment chapter. - 3.11 The screening table considers all policies individually, apart from site allocations, which are considered collectively on the basis of distance, apart from those where their close proximity or other concerns highlight a potential risk to European sites.
 Whilst each allocation has been checked individually, an individual line for each within the screening table is not considered necessary and would create an unwieldly table.